Paris Underground (film): Plot

 American Kitty de Mornay quarrels with her French husband Andre over her lack of concern over the imminent fall of Paris to the Germans.
-She is so ignorant of the danger she is in, she flees with her English friend Emmeline "Emmy" Quayle too late.
+She is so ignorant of the danger she is in that she flees with her English friend Emmeline "Emmy" Quayle too late.
 They end up at the country inn of Pappa Renard.
 After serving them a meal, he reveals that a shot-down English flyer, Flight Lieutenant William Gray, is hiding out there.
 Since Renard is unwilling to continue sheltering Gray, the women decide to take him back to Paris with them.
 When their car has a flat, German Captain Kurt von Weber happens by and has one of his men change the tire.
 Since he is going to Paris too, von Weber personally drives them back, past all the German patrols and checkpoints.
 When he leaves, he gives Kitty his card, revealing that he is assigned to the military department of the Gestapo.
 They sneak Gray past Madame Martin, Emmy's concierge, and into her apartment.